prakashsah1/prakashsah1/README.md

 - 👋 Hi, I’m @prakashsah1
-- 👀 I’m interested in applications of Artificial intelligence and Machine learning in Biological Sciences
+- 👀 I’m interested in Data Science for Genomics and applications of Machine learning in Biological Sciences
-- 🌱 I’m currently learning AI with python
 - 📫 I can be reached at prakash.brj@gmail.com